 Michael Ochs Archives / Getty Images

-Conway Twitty would have celebrated his 87th birthday on September 1 this year.
+Conway Twitty would have celebrated his 87th birthday on September 1, 2020.
 The legendary singer passed away on June 5, 1993 at the age of 59.

-Earlier this year, Twitty’s longtime singing partner and close friend, Loretta Lynn, remembered him on the anniversary of his death.
+Earlier in 2020, Twitty’s longtime singing partner and close friend, Loretta Lynn, remembered him on the anniversary of his death.
 “He was one of the best men I have ever known,” Lynn wrote in a touching tribute she penned for Twitty on social media.

-So when Twitty’s birthday came on September 1, Lynn once again took some time to remember her dear friend.
+So when Twitty’s birthday came around, Lynn once again took some time to remember her dear friend.

 First, she spoke about how much Twitty’s death affected her.
 She said his passing was also hard for her husband, Oliver “Doo” Lynn, to come to terms with as well:

 “I wish everyday [sic] that Conway was still here,” she wrote.
 “Losing him nearly killed me and Doo both.
 He was like a brother to me.“